 HIV/AIDS and the Common Cold

 If your immune system is weakened from HIV/AIDS, it may be very difficult for you to fight off colds, flu, or other viral infections.
-That's why it's important to understand all you can on how to stay well and avoid colds and flu.
+That's why it's important to understand how to stay well and avoid colds and flu.
 Here's what you need to know about HIV/AIDS and colds in order to keep healthy.

 Why Do Colds Pose Such a Problem for People With HIV/AIDS?